 10 Reasons Why People Feel Lost in Life

-1. They have lost the connection with their own heart and Soul.
+1. People feel lost because they have lost their connection with their heart and Soul.

 One of the many reasons why people feel lost in life is because they have disconnected from their own hearts and souls.
 They pay too much attention to their rational minds, and to what everyone else has to say, and now they can no longer hear the voices of their hearts, nor can they connect to the wisdom of their souls.

 “It is only when we silent the blaring sounds of our daily existence that we can finally hear the whispers of truth that life reveals to us, as it stands knocking on the doorsteps of our hearts.” ~ K.T.
 Jong

 2. They live their lives based on what other people believe to be right.